-At Coresignal, we offer over 644M employee data records.
+At Coresignal, we offer over 792M employee data records.
 Large amounts of fresh data on professionals from around the globe allows you to find best-fit talent according to your criteria by applying filters that matter to you.
-Download the free sample below to get an overview of Coresignal's employee data.

 Automation tools can send emails, texts, and other notifications to keep candidates informed about upcoming steps like interviews or important information that will help to prepare for them.
 Recruitment software is also beneficial for automating the process of sending and signing any necessary documents.